Obskurcyte/HadriShop/README.md

 # ShopHadrien

-E-commerce website for demonstration
+E-commerce website for demonstration !

-## npm run dev
+## npm start
 To launch the project on localhost